Salk-AI/cyber-sentinal-dashboard/markdowns/INSTALLATION.md

 ### Features

+- Build packages for specific distributions and versions.
+- Generate offline installation files.
+- Generate installation files using specified IP addresses.
 - Install Wazuh components: **Indexer**, **Manager**, **Filebeat**, and **Dashboard**.
 - Uninstall specific components.
-- Generate offline installation files.
-- Build packages for specific distributions and versions.
-- Generate installation files using specified IP addresses.

 ### Requirements

 - **Root Privileges**: Run the script with `sudo` or as the root user.
-- **Dependencies**: Ensure dependencies for Wazuh are pre-installed.

 ### General Usage